Azure/azure-sdk-for-c/sdk/docs/iot/mqtt_state_machine.md

 ### Connecting

 The application code is required to initialize the TLS and MQTT stacks.
+Detailed information about TLS over TCP/IP requirements can be found at https://docs.microsoft.com/azure/iot-hub/iot-hub-tls-support.

 Two authentication schemes are currently supported: _X509 Client Certificate Authentication_ and _Shared Access Signature_ authentication.

 When X509 client authentication is used, the MQTT password field should be an empty string.